wmarshall484/DSI_LECTURES_2/agile-software-development/ryan_henning/README.md

-### Slide Notes
+### Overview

-Ryan's lecture notes for each slide are in the [original Google Slides document](https://docs.google.com/a/galvanize.com/presentation/d/1eT1KkCAmcTigXqQy6eMM7NzfVNby_SvASszQySRgcbU/edit?usp=sharing).
+Look at [these slides](https://docs.google.com/a/galvanize.com/presentation/d/1eT1KkCAmcTigXqQy6eMM7NzfVNby_SvASszQySRgcbU/edit?usp=sharing) first.
+Specifically the slides titled "The parts of scrum we’ll simulate in your capstone project".

+Next, read the remainder of this document!
+It will give some details about how to simulate Scrum during the student capstone projects.

 ### Student Capstone Sprint Planning

 Here is a __generic__ list of _stories_ and _tasks_ for a student capstone project.
-Each student should write stories and tasks that are __specific to their own project__.
+Each student should write stories and tasks that are __specific to their own project__, but it's okay for them to get inspired by this list.

 | story name                   | how to demo                                                         | notes                                                                                                                                                                                                                      | tasks                                                                                                                                                                                                                                                                                                                                                                           |
 |------------------------------|---------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|